Emily-zcy/GCN2defect/README.md

 Run generateGCNemb.py to generate GCN embeddings.

 We use the the [stellargraph](https://github.com/stellargraph/stellargraph) to generate the GCN embeddings.
-The GCN demo showS in https://stellargraph.readthedocs.io/en/stable/demos/node-classification/gcn-node-classification.html.
+The GCN demo shows in https://stellargraph.readthedocs.io/en/stable/demos/node-classification/gcn-node-classification.html.

 If you want to change to your own dataset, you need the following steps: